flaviendelangle/mui-x/docs/src/pages/components/data-grid/group-pivot/group-pivot.md

 > ⚠️ This feature is temporarily available on the Pro plan until the release of the Premium plan.
 >
-> To avoid future regression for users of the pro-plan, the feature needs to be explicitly activated using the `groupingColumns` experimental feature flag.
+> To avoid future regression for users of the Pro plan, the feature needs to be explicitly activated using the `groupingColumns` experimental feature flag.
 >
 > ```tsx
 > <DataGridPro experimentalFeatures={{ groupingColumns: true }} {...otherProps} />